Rust-Simply/idiomatic-rust-in-simple-steps/src/getting-started/hello-world.md

 Well, that was easy 😅

-You'll find the Rust community has put a lot of effort into making Rust as easy to use as possible to learn and use.
+You'll find the Rust community has put a lot of effort into making Rust as easy as possible to learn and use.

 Anatomy of Hello World
 ----------------------